Fear, Love and Propaganda: Mechanisms of Influence in Sects and Totalitarian Systems

 14.99 €

-Social psychologist Alexandra Stein spent 10 years in a sect, but managed to free herself from its influence and became one of the world's leading experts on the mechanisms of influence of destructive communities.
-Her book, the result of many years of research, describes the mechanisms of attachment, through which sects and totalitarian regimes control people's consciousness.
+Social psychologist Alexandra Stein spent 10 years in a cult, but was able to free herself from its influence and became one of the world's leading experts on the mechanisms of influence of destructive communities.
+Her book, which is the result of many years of research, describes the mechanisms of attachment with the help of which cults and totalitarian regimes control people's minds.

 See also: